Larkinabout/fvtt-custom-dnd5e/README.md

 When measuring distances with the ruler tool, travel time estimates are displayed for three D&D 5e travel paces: fast, normal and slow.
 Times are shown in days, hours and minutes, calculated based on standard 8-hour travel days.

+When the ruler is started from a hovered token, the travel time is based on the token's current movement action (Walk, Fly, Swim, etc.) and speed.
+When started from empty space, the standard 30 feet per round speed is used.

 <details>
     <summary>See Image</summary>